jcornill/LudumDare47-AShopkeeperPredicament/README.md

 # A Shopkeeper Predicament
- This is the source code of our entry to the Ludum dare game jam.
+ This is the source code of our entry to the Ludum dare game jam 47.

  Theme : Stuck in a loop